qcodespp/qcodespp.github.io/_sources/dummy_measurements.rst.txt

     jupyter lab

 This will open a Jupyter lab window in your browser.
-In the Jupyter lab, create a new Python 3 notebook and copy the following code into it
+In the Jupyter lab, create a new Python 3 notebook and run

 .. code-block:: python

     import qcodespp as qc
     from qcodespp.instrument_drivers.dummy import DummyMeasurementInstrument

-This code imports the top level of the qcodes++ package, and the DummyMeasurementInstrument driver.
+This code imports the top level of the qcodes++ package, and the ``DummyMeasurementInstrument`` driver.
 In general the instrument drivers are python classes which can be used to create a specific connection with a specific instrument.
 In this case, we 'connect' to our Instrument by running:

 .. code-block:: python

     instrument = DummyMeasurementInstrument(name='instrument')

 As discussed in the `background <background.html>`_ section, qcodes has a virtual ``Station`` which contains all the instruments and parameters.
-We can initialise the Station and add our instrument to it by running:
+We can initialise the ``Station`` and add our instrument to it by running:

 .. code-block:: python

     station = qc.Station(add_variables=globals())

-This command creates a Station object and checks all the python variables defined in the notebook.
-If the variable is a qcodes Instrument or Parameter, it is added to the Station.
+This command creates a ``Station`` object and checks all the python variables defined in the notebook.
+If the variable is a qcodes ``Instrument`` or ``Parameter``, it is added to the ``Station``.

-We should also tell qcodes where to save the data.
+We should also tell qcodes++ where to save the data.
 This is done by running:

 .. code-block:: python